-Carefully planned, four outlaws met in a saloon in Boise City, Idaho during May, 1865.
-Leading the “gang” was a man named Brockie Jack who had recently broke out of a jail in Oregon and had been hiding out on a nearby ranch.
+Carefully planned, four outlaws met in a saloon in Boise City, Idaho in May 1865.
+Leading the “gang” was a man named Brockie Jack who had recently broken out of jail in Oregon and had been hiding out on a nearby ranch.
 The next main member of the group was Big Dave Updyke, who had been elected Ada County Sheriff just a few months previous.
-Parading as a descent citizen, he was known to have consorted with felons and was watched closely by the Payette Vigilance Committee.
+Parading as a decent citizen, he was known to have consorted with felons and was watched closely by the Payette Vigilance Committee.
 The third member was a man named Willy Whittmore, who was known for his quick temper and deadly aim.
 The fourth man was a little known player that went by the name of Fred Williams.

 On May 31, 1865, the four outlaws left Boise City headed toward the Portneuf Stage Route in eastern Idaho, more than 200 miles away.
 Making camp at Ross Fork Creek near Fort Hall, the men worked out the details of the hold-up.
 Fred Williams was sent to Virginia City, Montana to gain information about the gold shipments.
 Once he was sure that the stage line would be carrying the precious cargo, he was to purchase a ticket and ride along as a passenger.